Mradullm/Guess-the-Num/README.md

 ### ▶️ Run the Game

-Clone the repository and run the Python file:
+Clone the repository and run the Python file :

 ```bash
 git clone https://github.com/Mradullm/guess-the-number.git